 Smart Meters and the Smart Grid

-- Faster outage response.
-Quick detection and isolation of outages lead to faster restoration.
+- Faster Outage Response: Quick detection and isolation of outages lead to faster restoration.

-- Voltage optimization.
-Accurate data enables utilities to optimize voltage levels, improving efficiency.
+- Voltage Optimization: Accurate data enables utilities to optimize voltage levels, improving efficiency.

-- Demand response programs.
-Utilities can offer incentives for reducing energy use during peak hours.
+- Demand Response Programs: Utilities can offer incentives for reducing energy use during peak hours.

-Privacy and Security Considerations
+Addressing Privacy and Security Concerns

 Health and Safety Considerations